FrancescoDiCursi/Skippadz/README.md

 **By clicking on the extension's icon**, the user can choose to:

-1 -  **[DISCOURAGED] automatically adjust the video quality** after ads removal (because sometimes YouTube returns the lowest quality after the removal
+1 -  **[DISCOURAGED] automatically adjust the video quality** after ads removal (because sometimes YouTube returns the lowest quality after the removal);

-2 - **[SUGGESTED] automatically bring back the video to the right time** after ads removal (as for the previous point but restarting the video instead);
+2 - **[SUGGESTED] automatically bring back the video to the right time** after ads removal (as for the previous point but restarting the video instead).

 **These functions are still experimental** and they may be buggy.
 In particular, following the same order: